tothenew/terraform-azure-app-service/README.md

 | resource_group_name | Name of the Resource Group     | string   | "app-service-rg"   | yes      |
 | location            | Location for the Resource Group| string   | "EAST US 2"    | yes      |

-## Azure web App
+## Azure App Service

-This Terraform configuration deploys an Azure Web App that include linux web app and window web app and it depends on the os_type (linux or window).
+This Terraform configuration deploys an Azure App Service that include linux web app and window web app and it depends on the os_type (linux or window).

 ### Inputs